10 Best Shrubs for Shade

 What shrubs grow well in shade?
 When garden expert Melinda Myers told us this was one of the most frequent questions asked during her appearances, we knew it would make a great list.

 In the past, we’ve had stories on shrubs and stories on shade, but never combined the two until now.
-With some guidance from Myers and tips from Michael A. Dirr’s Manual of Woody Landscape Plants, we pulled together this stellar group of shrubs for shade.
+With some guidance from Myers and tips from Michael A. Dirr’s Manual of Woody Landscape Plants, we pulled together this stellar group of colorful shrubs for shade.
 These recommendations should bring some life and color to the shadiest areas of your backyard.

 (Hydrangea quercifolia species, USDA Plant Hardiness Zones 5 to 9.)